RandyR0zz/Steak_Fresh_Recipes_Project/README.md

 # Steak Fresh Recipe Project

-The project is a basic website was created by Django Framework and was developed for the end of courses at the IT-Academy.
+The Project is a basic website was created by Django Framework and was developed for the end of courses at the IT-Academy.
 The functionality of the site is based on the logic of adding recipes of steaks by the user with the possibility of moderating recipes by the administrator.

 Was implemented:
 <ul type='square'>